-Esterházy Palace in Burgenland's capital Eisenstadt tells many stories.
+Esterházy Castle in Burgenland Capital city Eisenstadt tells many stories.
 By Joseph Haydn, who worked here for many years.
-Or of the immeasurably rich princely family Esterházy, which was even richer - but also more generous - than the Austrian emperors.
-Too generous, as it turned out, but paid back their debts for generations on Heller and Pfennig.
-Of wine and wine making and a wine cellar, which is now open only on special occasions.
+Or from the immeasurably rich princely family Esterházy, who was even richer - but also more generous - than the Austrian emperors.
+Too generous, as it finally turned out, but which paid back their debts over generations on Heller and Pfennig.
+About wine and winemaking and a wine cellar that is now only open on special occasions.

 We also hear about concerts and the sounds that ring down in the castle courtyard.
 And by a Hungarian dancer, who charmed the last prince Esterházy so much that he married her.
 One tells of family disputes about the heritage of the princely family.
 But also from the exotic taste of the Esterházy, which is expressed in several Chinese-inspired castle rooms.
 The castle bears witness to the splendor of the valuable silverware of the princely family, as well as the life of the domestics who lived on the upper floors of the castle and kept the splendor alive.

 Anyway, a visit to the Esterházy Palace takes us away to a world we can not imagine.
 In this castle, however, it comes alive in the magnificent halls.
 In the concert hall, rehearsing for the next Haydn concert.
 In the living rooms that bring the times of exoticism to life with their chinoiserie.
 But also in the simple rooms of the maids and housemaids, who cared for the welfare of the princely family and their guests.